AuroransSolis/PBP/readme.md

 An explanation of what I'm trying to get this program to do can be found in `PBP explanation.txt`.
 That is how I want this program to function, but it is not how it is functioning currently.

-To run this program, first open a terminal and do `cargo run --release --bin host`, then `cargo run --release --bin client`.
+To run this program, first open a terminal and do `cargo run --release --bin host`, then open another and do `cargo run --release --bin client`.
 Unfortunately, the `--release` is not optional, since the `is_valid_square()` function in both the host and client make use of overflow as part of testing whether or not the input is a perfect square.
 This causes panics in debug builds.